 A great thud makes us startled.
 It occurs to us that it should have caused a coconut discarded by its coconut tree.

-In a unique setting and ecosystem like that, we didn't want to waste even a minute.
-Accordingly, we returned to the canal, once again captained by Mainor and guided by Carlos Arceyut.
+In agreement, we returned to the channel, once again captained by Mainor and guided by Carlos Arceyut.

 We scour the vegetation on the banks for animals when a trio aboard a canoe “rosmery”, struggling to row against the current, catches our attention.
 “It's Mr. Emílio and his children.” tells us Carlos.
 “They went fishing at the mouth of the river.
 Let's see what they caught"